|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 This section explores Auto Scaling concepts and terminology briefly introduced in the How Auto Scaling Works section.
-For information on creating your own Auto Scaling process using these concepts, see Basic Scenario in Auto Scaling.
+For information about creating your own Auto Scaling process using these concepts, see Basic Scenario in Auto Scaling.

 An Auto Scaling group is a representation of multiple Amazon EC2 instances that share similar characteristics, and that are treated as a logical grouping for the purposes of instance scaling and management.
 For example, if a single application operates across multiple instances, you might want to increase or decrease the number of instances in that group to improve the performance of the application.
 You can use the Auto Scaling group to automatically scale the number of instances or maintain a fixed number of instances.
 You create Auto Scaling groups by defining the minimum, maximum, and desired number of running EC2 instances the group must have at any given point of time.